Sophie Adenot: French Air Force

 Adenot joined the French Air Force in 2005.
 After completing helicopter pilot training, she was assigned to Escadron d'Hélicoptères 1/67 Pyrénées at Cazaux Air Base, where she piloted Caracal helicopters on search and rescue missions in hostile environments from 2008 to 2012.

-In 2012, she transferred to the High Authority Transport Squadron based in Villacoublay, which is responsible for transporting the head of state, government ministers, and visiting foreign delegations.
+In 2008, she applied to the European Space Agency astronaut programme, the European Astronaut Corps, but was rejected.
+She transferred to the High Authority Transport Squadron based in Villacoublay, which is responsible for transporting the head of state, government ministers, and visiting foreign delegations, in 2012.

-In 2018, Adenot was admitted to the Empire Test Pilots' School in the United Kingdom, becoming the first female helicopter test pilot in France upon graduation.
-She received the McKenna Trophy as the best test pilot of her 2018 class.
-She also earned a postgraduate certificate in Flight Test and Flight Dynamics from Cranfield University.
-From 2019 to 2022, she worked as a helicopter test pilot for the French Defence Procurement Agency.
+In 2017, she entered the école du personnel navigant d'essais et de réception, a test pilot school, and in 2018 became the first female helicopter test pilot in France.
+After graduating from Empire Test Pilots' School in the United Kingdom in 2018, she worked as a helicopter test pilot at Cazaux Air Base under the French Defence Procurement Agency from 2019 to 2022.
 As of 2022, she had accumulated over 3,000 flight hours across 22 different types of helicopters.

-Adenot was promoted to the rank of lieutenant in August 2006, captain in 2009, commandant in December 2014, and lieutenant colonel in June 2020.
+Adenot was promoted to the rank of lieutenant in August 2006, captain in 2009, commandant in December 2014, lieutenant colonel in June 2020, and colonel in July 2023.